wibblermatic/GetInterestTest/README.md

 You can find the API Gateway Endpoint URL in the output values displayed after deployment.

+NB: in order to run via AWS API Gateway, at present the input parameters need to be defined by hand:
+* balance (decimal)
+* currency (e.g. £)

 ## Use the SAM CLI to build and test locally

 Build the application with the `sam build` command.